bradyhouse/house/fiddles/extjs5/create.md

 Note, when an `extjs5` fiddle is created, the `fiddle.sh index extjs5` command is automatically initiated.
-This command will add a reference to the fiddle to the root angular [index.html](index.html) page.
+This command will add a reference to the fiddle to the root extjs5 [index.html](index.html) page.

 ### Additional Info